Connected fundamental domains for congruence subgroups: Abstract

 \section{Abstract}

 We produce canonical sets of right coset representatives for the congruence subgroups $\Gamma_0(N)$, $\Gamma_1(N)$ and $\Gamma(N)$, and prove that the corresponding fundamental domains are connected.
-We present some pictures and examples at the end.
+Key to our construction is a study of the projective line $P^1(\zn)$ using a function $M: \bz/N\bz\to \bz_{\geq 0}$, representing multiplicities.
+We further study this function and show that it is simply one less than another much more computable function $W: \bz/N\bz\to \bn$, of possible independent interest.
+We present some examples and pictures at the end.